 7. Paid time off and other leave

 Holidays are a great way for your team members to take a well-deserved break.
-It’s important to encourage team members to have a good work-life balance and take the time to maintain their mental health, which you can highlight in this section.
-You can also include a detailed outline of the official holidays your team members benefit from, as well as how the accrual of paid time off works.
+Encourage team members to maintain a good work-life balance and take the time to support their mental health, which you can highlight in this section.
+You can also include a detailed outline of the official holidays your team members receive, and how paid time off accrual works.

 Your paid time off and holidays section includes: